dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 2. Create a plain text file, and store a randomly generated secret key in it.
 The secret key is used by Alpha servers to sign JSON Web Tokens (JWT).
 As you’ve probably guessed, it’s critical to keep the secret key as a secret.
-Another requirement for the secret key is that it must have at least 256 bits, i.e.  32 ASCII characters, as we are using HMAC-SHA256 as the signing algorithm,.
+Another requirement for the secret key is that it must have at least 256-bits, i.e. 32 ASCII characters, as we are using HMAC-SHA256 as the signing algorithm.

 3. Start all the alpha servers in your cluster with the options `--enterprise_features` and `--acl_secret_file`, and make sure they are all using the same